abednarski79/monitor-docs/README.md

 -- monitor application
 - open command line console and go to "C:\development\appbucket\tools\tomcat\bin" and execute command: run.bat
-- open web browser and go to "http://localhost:8080/monitor-web/"
+- open web browser and go to "http://localhost:8080/monitor-web-1.0-SNAPSHOT/"
 - open command line console and go to "C:\development\appbucket\tools\hsqldb-2.3.2\hsqldb\bin" and execute command: runManagerSwing.bat
-- set as type ...In-Memory and as url jdbc:hsqldb:hsql://localhost/testdb
+- set as type "HSQL Database Engine Server" and as url jdbc:hsqldb:hsql://localhost/testdb
 - follow the read-me file from monitor-trigger project for examples of SQL queries - run them and observer the output on monitor web page
 - to check health status of the application open web browser and go to "http://localhost:8080/monitor-web-1.0-SNAPSHOT/status"
 - to check manifest version details open web browser and go to "http://localhost:8080/monitor-web-1.0-SNAPSHOT/manifest"